-• Involve oversight by, and reporting to, the agency quality committee.

-- Be logically related to the Department of Health Services (DHS) Statewide Quality Plan. - Incorporate performance measures and data collection.
+- Involve oversight by, and reporting to, the agency quality committee. - Be logically related to the DHS Statewide Quality Plan. - Incorporate performance measures and data collection.

-The recipient must document the quality improvement activity implemented at the local level, including data collection, data monitoring, results analysis, and periodic reports to the local quality committee.
-At least annually, the recipient must deliver a CQM report in a format prescribed by the Wisconsin CDHR Section to the Wisconsin CDHR Section describing key outcomes and implications for improving the quality of funded services.
+The subrecipient must document the quality improvement activity implemented at the local level, including data collection, data monitoring, results analysis, and periodic reports to the local quality committee.
+At least annually, the subrecipient must provide a comprehensive report-out to the Wisconsin CDHR Section describing key outcomes and implications for improving the quality of funded services.

-Standard 24: Supervisors must complete chart audits on a quarterly basis.
+Standard 22: Supervisors must complete chart audits on a quarterly basis for clients receiving EIS, housing, or any type of case management services.

-When supervisor signature is not required for the Wisconsin Acuity Index (WAI), service plan, or other forms, supervisors must audit files for quality assurance on a quarterly basis.
+Supervisor signature is required for Wisconsin Acuity Index Scores over 0.
+When supervisor signature is not required for the WAI, service plan, or other forms, supervisors must audit files for quality assurance on a quarterly basis.